sindresorhus/dom-loaded/readme.md

 Type: `boolean`

-Synchronously check if the DOM has already finished loaded.
+Synchronously check if the DOM has already finished loading.

 ## Related